-Keelyn Byram, Program Associate & Speakers Bureau Manager
+Keelyn Byram, Grants Manager and Speakers Bureau Manager

 I believe the work done by humanities councils, museums, and other nonprofits to foster curiosity and compassion is essential to our growth as a species.